devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-10-30/assignments.md

 Open file "`output`" for writing and redirect standard output to it.
 Then go through directory tree starting at `argv[1]` and for each regular file do `fork()` and `exec()` of `wc -l` on that file.

+The main process should wait for all the children to complete.

 Verify all output went to file file "`output`".
 Also make sure any errors printed to `stderr` by `wc` are printed to the console (e.g. when `wc` does not have sufficient permissions to read the file).